-The use of one or two footswitches allows sustain, portamento, and mono/poly mode switching.
+The use of one or two footswitches allows sustain portamento switching.
 We recommend that you purchase at least one Yamaha FC4 or FC5 Footswitch for this purpose.
 A single footswitch can be plugged into either the rear-panel FOOTSWITCH 1 or 2 jack.